← All Posts How to fix keyboard delay, input lag, dead keys, and sticky keys in Windows

 How to Fix Keyboard Delay (Input Lag)

 Keyboard delay — sometimes called input lag — is the gap between pressing a key and the letter appearing.
 Anything over ~15 ms is noticeable.
-The causes differ between wired and wireless.
+But before you change anything, work out which kind of delay you actually have, because the two fixes are completely different.

-Before you "fix" anything, measure the actual delay with the input latency checker.
-This tells you whether the problem is real or perceived, and gives you a baseline to compare against after each fix.
+Before you commit to any of this, measure the actual delay with the input latency checker.
+It tells you whether the problem is real or perceived and gives you a baseline to compare against after each fix.

 Wired keyboard delay fixes